 -Flea markets every last Sunday of the month

 The best way to discover Sarlat is to go on an adventure in its small alleys.
-The tourist office also organizes Guided tours From April to December as well as guided audio tours.
+The tourist office also organizes Guided tours From April to December as well as guided audio rides.

-Close to the valley of the Dordogne and the Vézère, Sarlat is the ideal base to discover the tourist treasures of the Périgord noir:
+Very close to the valley of the Dordogne and the Vézère, Sarlat is the ideal base for discovering the tourist riches of the Périgord noir:

 – The Caves of Lascaux In Montignac